RusPiRo/ruspiro-gpio/README.md

 # RusPiRo GPIO access abstraction for Raspberry Pi

 This crate provide as simple to use and safe abstraction of the GPIO's available on the Raspberry Pi 3.
+The GPIO configuration requires access to MMIO registers with a specific memory base address.
+As this might differ between different models the right address is choosen based on the given ``target_family`` while compiling.
+The value needed for a Raspberry Pi 3 is ``ruspiro-pi3``.

 ## Usage
 To use the crate just add the following dependency to your ``Cargo.toml`` file:
 ```
 [dependencies]
-ruspiro-gpio = { git = "https://github.com/RusPiRo/ruspiro-gpio", tag = "v0.0.1" }
+ruspiro-gpio = "0.0.2"
 ```

 Once done the access to the GPIO abstraction is available in your rust files like so: